Giving Tuesday Toolkit – Everything You Need To Succeed

 The Ultimate #GivingTuesday Checklist

-For Giving Tuesday, the idea is a bit different.
-You would reach out to every donor in your list and ask them to participate in Giving Tuesday in any way they can.
+The idea for Giving Tuesday is a bit different.
+You would reach out to every donor on your list and ask them to participate in any way they can.

-So for highly engaged donors, it could be via a donation.
-For certain supporters, it could simply be sharing the efforts of your organization on social media.
+So, for highly engaged donors, it could be a donation.
+For certain supporters, it could simply be sharing your organization’s efforts on social media.

 Useful resources: